grafana/Grafana-Alloy-for-Beginners/README.md

     // TODO: Fill this in
 }

-// The Loki processor allows us to accept a correctly formatted Loki log and mutate it into
+// The Loki processor allows us to accept a Loki-formatted log entry and mutate it into
 // a set of fields for output. loki.process "autologging" {
     stage.json {